The Ultimate Guide to Shopper Data 2021

 - Next, check the size of the data and whether the data is available as a complete product.
 Also, estimate the number of customer records, size of data, and unique IDs.

 - Data enrichment helps marketers verify and refine shopper data by verifying its in-house/first-party data against trusted third-party data platforms.
 Data enrichment also helps you reduce data redundancies and update existing records.

 Who are the best Shopper Data providers?

 Finding the right Shopper Data provider for you really depends on your unique use case and data requirements, including budget and geographical coverage.
-Popular Shopper Data providers that you might want to buy Shopper Data from are BIGDBM, Ibotta Audiences, Scanlife by Scanbuy, Quotient Audiences, and Shopper Intelligence.
+Popular Shopper Data providers that you might want to buy Shopper Data from are BIGDBM, Scanlife by Scanbuy, Datonics, Allfactor, and Connexity.

 Where can I buy Shopper Data?

 Data providers and vendors listed on Datarade sell Shopper Data products and samples.
-Popular Shopper Data products and datasets available on our platform are Online and Offline Intender Data by BIGDBM, On-Sale Audiences by PreciseTarget, and Global E-commerce Product Pricing Data by Allfactor.
+Popular Shopper Data products and datasets available on our platform are BIGDBM Online & Offline Intender Data for USA - 100% Opt-In by BIGDBM, Scanbuy CPG (Consumer Packaged Goods) and DG (Durable Goods) Brand-level Purchase Data (multi-source validated, US-based, National Scale) by Scanlife by Scanbuy, and Allfactor Global E-commerce Product Pricing Data - Millions of Product Listings by Allfactor.

 How can I get Shopper Data?

 You can get Shopper Data via a range of delivery methods - the right one for you depends on your use case.
 For example, historical Shopper Data is usually available to download in bulk and delivered using an S3 bucket.
 On the other hand, if your use case is time-critical, you can buy real-time Shopper Data APIs, feeds and streams to download the most up-to-date intelligence.